 2. Check your finances

 In the current economic landscape, it’s crucial to have pre-approval for a loan.
-Agents are only talking to serious buyers at the moment, so it’s likely you won’t be considered without having your finances in order.
+The approval won’t be difficult to get, due to low interest rates.
+The reason it’s important to have is that agents are only talking to serious buyers at the moment, so it’s likely you won’t be considered without having your finances in order.

 Both you and the current owner of the property want security that you will be able to purchase the home if you make an offer.
 Get pre-approval for a loan to make your intentions clear.